asimojs/asimo/README.md

 asm.registerFactory(MultiplierIID, () => new MultiplierImpl());
 ```

-### `registerGroup()`
+### `registerBundle()`

-Register a group loader that will be used to asynchronously load multiple
+Register an interface bundle that will be used to asynchronously load multiple
-services and object factories gathered in a same **deployment bundle**.
+service and object factories gathered in a same **deployment bundle**.
 The bundle code will be loaded on-demand, when
 an explicit `fetch()` is done on one of its service or object interfaces.

 Parameters: